cppd/math/README.md

 1. Convex hulls for an arbitrary number of dimensions via the randomized incremental algorithm.
 Implemented using integer coordinates for the points.
 Partially in parallel on the CPU, std::thread.

-1. Surface reconstruction via COCONE and BOUND COCONE algorithms.
-Although the program is implemented for an arbitrary number of dimensions, it has been tested only for 2D and 3D because it's hard to imagine n-manifolds.
+1. Manifold reconstruction via COCONE and BOUND COCONE algorithms.
+Although the program is implemented for an arbitrary number of dimensions, it has been tested only in 2D, 3D and 4D.
 Sequentially on the CPU.

 1. Smaller algorithms: Voronoi diagrams, Delaunay triangulation-tetrahedralization-and-so-on, the Gauss elimination method, and others.